vainamov/Markdowns/IT-SysAdministration/Documentations/Windows10-Install.md

 ### Finishing Touches
 - Navigate through the Windows Customization (using "Advanced" where possible) and disable all data-sensitive options.
 (Eg. "Send search terms and inputs to Microsoft to improve the functionality of Cortana" or whatsoever)
+- Choose between a private installation or a business installation.
 - Create a local Windows account.
 Even if you want to use a Microsoft Account, create a local account first and connect it afterwards.
+- After the virtual machine reboots, click "I Finished Installing" in VMware Workstation.
 - In VMware Workstation: Navigate to Player > Manage > Install VMware Tools.
 It will reboot your virtual machine and load a virtual cd to the vm's drive.
 Execute the set-up to install the VMware Tools.